edum-compassuol/treinamento-compass-mcp-server/.aicockpit/rules/memory-bank/product.md

 - 100% compatibility with 4Devs API response formats
 - Error handling for all edge cases
 - Comprehensive logging for debugging
+- **Brazilian UF Resource**: Provision of a complete list of Brazilian Federal Units (states) in two-character format
+- **Comprehensive Documentation**: Detailed README.md file with complete application information and usage examples

 ### User Success